canonical/cloud-init/doc/rtd/howto/launch_wsl.rst

 Create some user-data
 =====================

-User data is the primary way for a user to customize a cloud-init instance.
+User-data is the primary way for a user to customize a cloud-init instance.
 Open Notepad and paste the following:

 .. code-block:: yaml